Columbia Robbery & Burglary Lawyer

 Robbery and burglary are serious criminal charges in Maryland.
 While each is classified differently under state criminal laws and has the potential to carry different penalties, the fact is that both require the services of a skilled and aggressive criminal defense lawyer.
 At the Law Offices of Todd K. Mohink, P.A., we have been providing trusted legal representation to people in our area for more than 20 years.
 Our Columbia robbery & burglary lawyer is here to help you avoid the harsh penalties associated with a conviction.

-Defending You Against Penalties for Burglary Crimes in Maryland
+Defending You Against Penalties for Burglary Crimes in Howard County

 While most people consider robbery and burglary as theft-related crimes, there are significant differences between them.
 Under the Maryland Statutes, burglary involves entering a building or residence illegally, regardless of whether a theft was involved.
 Charges and penalties include: